tleecsm/VoVTCG/www/data/cards.md

 <b>Persistence, 1:</b> <i>This card is not destroyed by activation.
 When this card is revealed, it gains 1 Persist counter.
 In the end phase of your turn, remove 1 Persist counter from this card or destroy it.</i>
-Cards that arrive at this fortification have -1 Power until the end of the turn.
+Cards that arrive at attached fortifications have -1 Power until the end of the turn.
 <br>

 ##### ALP.FTH.010